Aashishsharma/Learnings/React/hooks/hooks.md

 export default ParentComponent
 ```

-In above code if we don't use useCallback na dclick on any button below is what would hapen
+In above code if we don't use useCallback and click on any button below is what would hapen

 1. Button click will update the state
 2. State update would trigger a component re-render